 SB 853 (Escutia): Managed Health Plans

 Is there a cost for training?
-For upcoming training dates and fees, or to see if you are eligible to attend our no-cost trainings, please call our office at (213) 553-1818.
-Regular training fees may be waived for certain DHSP (Division of HIV and STD Programs) employees.
+For upcoming training dates and fees, please call our office at (213) 553-1818.

 Is previous interpreting experience required?
 Although previous experience is not required, there is a benefit to having an interpreting background.
 The only prerequisite for training is passing the 2.5 hour language skills assessment; this is done to gauge your language expertise.